red-gate/Samples/SqlDataCatalog-SqlDataMasker/README.md

 $databaseName = 'AdventureWorks'
 ```

-to generate a masking set which it will be saved into the output file.
+to generate a masking set which will be saved into the output file.

 ```powershell
 $outputMaskingSetPath = "AdventureWorks Generated.DMSMaskSet"